WireHallMedic/PhysicsUnbound/API.md

 HitscanResult(DoublePair origin, DoublePair distance, PhysicsUnlockedEngine engine, int team) *Calculate the hitscan.
 The team value here refers to the constants listed in PhysicsUnlockedEngine.*

+## class Line
+*This class represents a mathematical line, in the form of y = mx + b.
+As this form cannot represent a vertical line (where the slope is infinite), Double.MAX_VALUE is used in that case.*

+Line(DoublePair origin, DoublePair slope) *Constructor.
+Sets the line from a point, and a slope (change in x, change in y).*

+static Line getFromPoints(DoublePair pointA, DoublePair pointB) *Factory function.
+Creates a line from two points.*

+double getM()
+double getSlope()
+*Returns the slope of the line.*

+double getB()
+double getIntercept()
+*Returns the intercept of the line.*

+DoublePair getPoint()
+*Returns a point which is on the line.*

+boolean isVertical()
+*True if the slope is infinite, else false.*

+boolean hasIntersection(Line that)
+*Returns true if this line and that line intersect, else false.
+All lines intersect unless their slopes are identical (ie, they are parallel [zero intersections] or colinear [infinite intersections]).*

+DoublePair getIntersection(Line that)
+*Returns the point at which this line and that line intersect.*

+double[] getStandardForm()
+*Returns an array representing the standard form rather than the slope-intercept form ({m, -1.0, -b}).*

+boolean pointIsBelow(DoublePair thatPoint)
+*Returns true if the passed point is below the line.*

+boolean pointIsAbove(DoublePair thatPoint)
+*Returns true if the passed point is below the line.*

+double getYAtX(double thatX)
+*Returns the y value of the line at the given x value.*